excsn/fibre/README.md

 ## License

-This library is distributed under the terms of both the MIT License and the Apache License (Version 2.0).
+This library is distributed under the terms of the **Mozilla Public License Version 2.0 (MPL-2.0)**.
+You can find a copy of the license in the [LICENSE](./LICENSE) file or at [https://opensource.org/licenses/MPL-2.0](https://opensource.org/licenses/MPL-2.0).